-This chunk is sent by the flow receiver to indicate to the flow sender the User Data sequence numbers that have been received for one flow.
-It MUST ONLY be in a packet belonging to an established session and having packet mode 1 or 2.
+This chunk is sent by the flow receiver to indicate to the flow sender the User Data fragment sequence numbers that have been received for one flow.
+It is only allowed in a packet belonging to an established session and having packet mode 1 or 2.